 Major: materials science and engineering

 Understand all areas of energy production and transfer as well as the vast area of system design and control.

 Major: mechanical engineering

-Minors: mechanical engineering, aerospace engineering
+Minors: mechanical engineering

 Learn about nuclear processes and their role in medical diagnostics, applied research in superconducting magnetic systems and controlling nuclear fission to produce energy.

 Our joint major programs offer study in two major areas of engineering.